 - You can use 2 (24 ounce) jars of your favorite store-bought vodka sauce – just make sure it is a brand you are familiar with and enjoy!
 The vodka sauce is a large part of this recipe!
 I recommend making your own – easy homemade vodka sauce recipe can be found HERE.

 - If you aren’t crazy about burrata, or can’t find it, you can substitute whole milk ricotta, fresh mozzarella, or a mixture of both!

 - To test meatball mixture for seasoning, fry a teaspoon of the meatball mixture in a hot pan.
 Taste and adjust mixture for seasonings.

-- Tip for forming meatballs – spray your hands lightly with oil to prevent the meatball mixture from sticking to your hands.
+- Tip for forming meatballs: spray your hands lightly with oil to prevent the meatball mixture from sticking to your hands.

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Kindly, do not publish this recipe please.
+To reference this dish, please link directly back to this post.